Combine Multiple Workbooks

 combine-multiple-workbooks-three

-First, let’s talk about what kind of files the combination can be applied to.
-Currently the .xls, .xlsx, .xlsm and .xlsb files are supported by the program.
+First, let’s discuss what kind of files the combination can be applied to.
+The program currently supports the .xls, .xlsx, .xlsm, and .xlsb files.
 We would also like to introduce the .xml and .csv types in the next version.

-After choosing the file types, we can decide whether we interlink all the files or only just some of them.
+After choosing the file types, we can decide whether to interlink all the files or just some.
 We can choose from three checkboxes.

 The first option is to choose the files manually.
-It is best to select this option when we want to combine only a few Excel files.
+This option is best when we want to combine only a few Excel files.

-As the second option, we can choose that the program processes all the files in the folder.
-Again, there is not any limitation.
-The add-in reads in all workbooks and combines the data found therein.
+The second option is to have the program process all the files in the folder.
+Again, there is no limitation.
+The add-in reads all workbooks and combines the data found therein.

 The third option enables unique settings.
-For example, if we have to choose from thousands of files containing the word *sales*, then write in this word.
-So only the sales data will be in one table.
+For example, if we have to choose from thousands of files containing the word “sales,” we will write this word.
+So, only the sales data will be in one table.

 Of course, this is only an example; we can search by virtually any word or word fragment.